ClosedSourcerer/ExpertGroupGitHubTraining/README.md

 ## Merge conflict
 - Can appear when making a pull requests
 - Can appear when multiple feature branches edit the same file and then try merging back into the main branch
+- Some merge conflicts can be solved automatically
 - A difference that occurs between merged branches.
 Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
 The merge conflict must be resolved before you can merge the branches.

 ## Pull Requests